VinitKumar01/2025-Daily-Code-Logs/README.md

 9-7-2025 || Learnt basics of motion library -> whileHover, initial, animate, exit etc.

 10-7-2025 || Learnt about useScroll, useTransform, useMotionValue etc. in motion library.

+11-7-2025 || Learnt about animation sequenses in motion library also learnt about stripe payment integrations.